 If you want Stan to read this live decision, use the application route below.

-When the decision is one commitment with real cost, Tier 01 is the commercial route.
+When the decision is one commitment with real cost, Tier 01 is the application path.